 History and etymology

-It is thought to have been first described by S K Frankel et al. in 2004 2.
+It is thought to have been first described as idiopathic pulmonary upper lobe fibrosis in 1992 in Japanese literature by Aminati et al 16 and thought to have been first described in an English paper by S K Frankel et al. in 2004 2.

 For the relatively rare combination of both pleural and interstitial fibrosis may include 5,8: